 Selling your state as a “fun place” can be tough without the right strategy.
 For advice and insight into the making of a fun state, we asked a panel of experts to share their thoughts on the following key questions:

-- Are state-sponsored campaigns to promote tourism successful in bringing new visitors to the state?
+- Are state-sponsored campaigns to promote tourism successful in attracting new visitors?

 - Should states provide tax incentives to attract professional sports teams and other entertainment draws?

-- Based on the experiences of Colorado and Washington, what are the pros and cons of states legalizing marijuana in terms of tourism?
+- What are the pros and cons of states legalizing marijuana in terms of tourism?

 Ask the Experts